awslabs/amazon-neptune-tools/neptune-export/docs/export-pg.md

                 following port ranges: 1-1023, 1024-49151

+            --profile <profiles>
+                Name of an export profile.

             -r <rangeSize>, --range <rangeSize>, --range-size <rangeSize>
-                Number of items to fetch per request (optional)
+                Number of items to fetch per request (optional).

                 This option may occur a maximum of 1 times

-            --region <region>
+            --region <region>, --stream-region <region>
-                AWS Region in which your Amazon Kinesis Data Stream is located
+                AWS Region in which your Amazon Kinesis Data Stream is located.

                 This option may occur a maximum of 1 times

             -s <scope>, --scope <scope>
-                Scope (optional, default 'all')
+                Scope (optional, default 'all').

                 This options value is restricted to the following set of values: all